-At this stage, you can review each transaction against the physical record receipts.
-It will ensure it accurately recorded all checking entries in the ledger and bank statement.
+You can review each transaction against the physical record receipts at this stage.
+It will ensure it accurately records all checking entries in the ledger and bank statement.
 If you still can’t match the balances, you should thoroughly repeat the reconciliation process.

 Example of Bank Reconciliation

 Suppose your small business had a ledger balance of $6,550 as of July 31, 2021.
-You issued a check of $500 for a supplier payment and you deposited a check of $370 from a client.
-Your Bank account balance does not match with the ending figure of $6,550.
+You issued a check of $500 for a supplier payment, and you deposited a check of $370 from a client.
+Your Bank account balance does not match the ending figure of $6,550.

 Both checks wouldn’t reflect in the bank statement before clearance through ACH.
-Also, the bank charges and interest earned wouldn’t reflect in the ledger.
-After recording these entries in the relevant accounts, the reconciliation would like this:
+Also, the bank charges and interest earned wouldn’t remember in the ledger.
+After recording these entries in the relevant accounts, the reconciliation would be like this:

-Bank reconciliation serves several purposes to a small business.
-Accuracy of the accounting records is the obvious benefit because errors in your accounting records can lead to problems when filing taxes, which can be expensive and time-consuming to correct.
+Bank reconciliation serves several purposes for a small business.
+Accuracy of the accounting records is the apparent benefit because errors in your accounting records can lead to problems when filing taxes, which can be expensive and time-consuming to correct.

-Here are a few important benefits of performing bank reconciliation for your small business.
+Here are a few essential benefits of performing bank reconciliation for your small business.

 It’s better to prevent fraud rather than detect it.
-Performing reconciliation means you’ll detect any wrongdoings from employees, vendors, and customers.
-It will create discipline and a sense of accountability among your staff, hence preventing fraud or theft.
+Performing reconciliation means you’ll catch any wrongdoings from employees, vendors, and customers.
+In addition, it will create discipline and a sense of accountability among your staff, preventing fraud or theft.

 Accuracy of Accounting Records

-Accuracy of accounting records is the obvious benefit of bank reconciliation.
-It will also help you detect any errors or omissions on the bank side as well.
+The accuracy of accounting records is the apparent benefit of bank reconciliation.
+It will also help you detect any errors or omissions on the bank side.

 Accurate accounting records mean compliance with regulatory requirements.
-Accounting records set the foundation of a strong financial segment for any business.
+In addition, accounting records set the foundation of a solid financial segment for any business.
 Thus, leading you to reduce audit and tax errors that could impose hefty fines and penalties.